 BOTULINUM TOXIN (BOTOX) INJECTIONS IN GENEVA

-Botox, the commercial name for the botulinum toxin that is its active ingredient, is the most widely used aesthetic treatment in the world.
-Initially used for medical indications (neurology, ophthalmology....), botox is now widely used in medicine and cosmetic surgery.
-This substance, which comes in powder form, temporarily reduces the contraction of the targeted muscles.
+Botox, the commercial name for botulinum toxin (the active ingredient), is the most widely performed aesthetic treatment in the world.
+Initially used for medical purposes (neurology, ophthalmology, etc.), Botox is now highly popular in aesthetic and cosmetic surgery.
+This substance, which comes in powder form, temporarily reduces the contraction of targeted muscles.

 Contents